Code-Institute-Submissions/ci-propt-studios/README.md

 ProPT Studios is a professional personal training studio based in Clonee, Co Meath.

-This website prevides overview of services, team as well as studio location, classes timetable & contact
+This website provides an overview of services, the team as well as studio location, classes timetable & contact

 ## Live demo